Compressive Spectral Image Reconstruction using Deep Prior and Low-Rank Tensor Representation: Simulation and Results

 where $\rho \in (0,1]$, is referred as the hyper-parameter \textit{rank factor}.
 Furthermore, as the parameters of the problem in \eqref{eq:mainproblem} are randomly initialized, we simulated five realizations.
 The average results for this 5 realizations are summarized in the Figure \ref{fig:Box_plot_rank}.
 Notice that for the three network architectures and the two datasets, the rank factor is a crucial hyper-parameter to obtain a good reconstruction.
-In particular, for the DataSet 1 the optimal value is $\rho=\{0.5, 0.7, 0.6\}$ for the ResNet-based, AutoeconderNet-based, and Unet-based, respectively; and $\rho=\{0.4,0.6,0.7\}$ for DataSet 2.
+In particular, the optimal value is $\rho=\{0.6, 0.4\}$ for the AutoeconderNet-based, and ResNet-based, and for both Datasets.
+The best $\rho$ parameter for the Unet-based, vary between 0.2 and 0.4 as is shown in all metrics in Fig. \ref{fig:Box_plot_rank}.
 Furthermore, notice that a small value of $\rho$ presents the worst case for all the networks.
-Also, notice all the network configurations obtain around 31 dB, which is the best-obtained results, for different $\rho$ values; however, the AutoencoderNet-based is more stable compared with the other networks.
+Also, notice all the network configurations obtain around 30 dB, which is the best-obtained results, for different $\rho$ values; however, the AutoencoderNet-based is more stable compared with the other networks.
 This result shows the importance of the low-rank tensor representation in the first layer, where the optimal value changes for each dataset and each network architecture.